Assaulted at Work Compensation: Making a Claim

 How are Assaulted at Work Compensation Claims Calculated?

-It is impossible to determine the exact amount of compensation you will receive for your assault at work personal injury claim because each case is unique.
-Therefore, the exact value of your claim can only be determined on a case-by-case basis.
+It is difficult to determine the exact amount of compensation you will receive for your assault at work personal injury claim from the outset as each case is unique.
+Therefore, the exact value of your claim can only be determined on a case-by-case basis when sufficient evidence has been provided to allow us to value your injuries.

 Your compensation award will be split into two sections: general damages and special damages.
 Your general damages and special damages will be added together to give you the total value of your compensation award.